square-one/square-one-cms/README.md

  * Updater system syncs with a new update feed for Square One
  * Renamed to Square One
  * Installer process no longer has sample data as an option
+ * New panel in Extension Manager to install core extensions

 ## This sounds great, but how do I get started?